chizkidd/fifa2026wc/README.md

 ## Deploy (Vercel or Netlify)

-The site is fully static — the configs point both hosts at `site/`.
+The site is fully static.
+The configs point both hosts at `site/`.

 - **Vercel:** import the repo. `vercel.json` sets the output directory to `site/` with no build step.
 (Or just set *Root Directory → `site`* in the dashboard.)
 - **Netlify:** import the repo. `netlify.toml` sets `publish = "site"` with no build command.
 (Or drag the `site/` folder into Netlify Drop.)